Spring-SpringBoard/SpringBoard-Core/doc/source/getting_started.rst

 The smaller buttons are shared between all tabs and represent common actions actions such as *Reload meta model, Copy, Cut, Paste, Save project, Save project as, Load project, Export to, Import from* are accessible from all tabs. *Reload meta model* is unique to SpringBoard, and will be described in the :ref:`meta_programming` section.
 Additional common buttons (*Undo, Redo, Clear undo-redo Stack*) are available in the bottom middle of the screen, in the status window.

 The tab opened by default is the :ref:`fig_objects`.
-The first two buttons (*Units* and *Features*), are editors for adding and removing new unit and feature objects to the game world, with *Set* and *Brush* editing modes.
+The first two buttons (*Units* and *Features*), are editors for adding and removing unit and feature objects in the game world, with the *Set* and *Brush* editing modes.
 The *Properties* editor allows editing properties of any selected object group, while *Collision* provides support for editing collision mechanics related properties.

 .. _fig_maps:
 .. figure:: img/tab_map.jpg